Casa Malaparte

 Casa Malaparte (also Villa Malaparte) is a house on Punta Massullo, on the eastern side of the isle of Capri, Italy.
 It is considered to be one of the best examples of Italian modern and contemporary architecture.

-The house was conceived around 1937 by the well-known Italian architect Adalberto Libera for Curzio Malaparte.
-Malaparte actually rejected Libera's design and built the home himself with the help of Adolfo Amitrano, a local stonemason.
+The house was conceived around 1937 by Curzio Malaparte.
+Malaparte built the home himself with the help of Adolfo Amitrano, a local stonemason.

 Description

 Casa Malaparte is a red masonry box with reverse pyramidal stairs leading to the roof patio.
 On the roof is a freestanding curving white wall of increasing height.
 It sits on a dangerous cliff 32 metres above the sea overlooking the Gulf of Salerno.
 Access to this private property is either by foot from the town of Capri or by boat and a staircase cut into the cliff.
 Casa Malaparte's interior and exterior (particularly the rooftop patio) are prominently featured in Jean-Luc Godard's 1963 film, Contempt (Le Mépris).